-Accelerated Instruction for High School Students: Each time a high school student fails to perform satisfactorily on an EOC assessment, TPHS shall provide the student with accelerated instruction in the applicable subject area.
-Theis accelerated instruction may require the student's participation before or after normal school hours, or at a time of the year outside normal school operations.
+Accelerated Instruction: Each time a high school student fails to perform satisfactorily on an EOC assessment, TPHS shall provide the student with accelerated instruction in the applicable subject area.
+This accelerated instruction may require the student's participation before or after normal school hours, or at a time of the year outside normal school operations.
 This accelerated instruction will also be provided in a manner required under Education Code § 28.0211.